bpda-research-division/neighborhood-change/dialog/about.md

 The City of Boston, working with the BPDA Research Division, successfully challenged the 2020 Decennial Census' count of Boston's total population.
 The Census has acknowledged that Boston's 2020 group quarters population was underestimated by ~6,500 people, but as of July 2023, it has not yet published revised 2020 population figures that take Boston's group quarters challenge into account.

-On this website, the data on total population by sex reflect Boston's group quarters challenge, which puts Boston's total population at ~682,000 people.
+On this website, the "Total Population" data for 2020 are based on Boston's group quarters challenge, resulting in a total Boston population of ~682,000 people.

-To present Boston's updated population on this website, the BPDA Research Division allocated the city's net group quarters population to tracts and neighborhoods using the locations of dormitories and correctional facilities where those populations were mis-estimated in the 2020 decennial census.
+To adjust Boston's 2020 decennial population to account for the successful group quarters challenge, the BPDA Research Division allocated the city's net group quarters population to tracts and neighborhoods using the locations of dormitories and correctional facilities where those populations were mis-estimated in the 2020 decennial census.
 The net group quarters populations were additionally apportioned by sex based on citywide male-to-female ratios for students in dormitories and people in correctional facilities.

-However, our updated data on Boston's group quarters population do not include detailed demographic information, so this website's data on race/ethnicity reflect the unadjusted 2020 decennial census.
-Other demographic variables on this website may add up to different estimated totals of Boston's 2020 population because their data come from the American Community Survey's 2016-2020 5-Year estimates rather than from the decennial census.
+However, our updated data on Boston's group quarters population do not include detailed demographic information, so this website's data on race/ethnicity reflect unadjusted 2020 decennial census counts.
+Other demographic variables on this website may add up to different estimated totals of Boston's 2020 population because their data come from the American Community Survey's 2016-2020 5-Year estimates rather than from the 2020 decennial census.

 ### Crosswalk Methodology